RYthaGOD/agentburnRY/replit.md

 ## System Architecture

 ### Frontend
-Built with React 18+, TypeScript, Vite, Wouter for routing, shadcn/ui (New York variant) on Radix UI, and Tailwind CSS for dark mode.
-TanStack Query manages server state, and React Hook Form with Zod handles form validation.
-The GigaBrain AI interface uses a "Black and Gold" theme.
-Real-time performance monitoring is implemented via WebSockets, broadcasting 17 trading metrics.
+The frontend is built with React 18+, TypeScript, Vite, Wouter for routing, shadcn/ui (New York variant) on Radix UI, and Tailwind CSS (dark mode).
+It uses TanStack Query for server state management and React Hook Form with Zod for validation.
+The GigaBrain AI interface features a "Black and Gold" theme, displaying 17 real-time trading metrics via WebSockets.

 ### Backend
-An Express.js server in TypeScript, utilizing an ESM module system, a RESTful API, centralized error handling, Zod schema validation, a storage abstraction layer, and a repository pattern for database operations.
+The backend is an Express.js server in TypeScript, employing an ESM module system, a RESTful API, centralized error handling, Zod schema validation, a storage abstraction layer, and a repository pattern.

 ### Scheduling System
-A dedicated `node-cron` service automates hourly checks for buyback execution, including payment validation, treasury balance verification, Jupiter Ultra API for swaps, and PumpFun creator reward claims.
-SPL Token instructions are used for token burns.
+A `node-cron` service automates hourly checks for buyback execution, including payment validation, treasury balance verification, Jupiter Ultra API for swaps, and PumpFun creator reward claims, utilizing SPL Token instructions for burns.

 ### Trading Bot System